finnishtransportagency/viite/README.md

 - Test.xml
   - Run the backend unit tests (needs the fixture reset test data)

 Add the following environment variables to the run configurations.
-(The api keys and passwords can be found from the Viite projects confluence page)
+The api keys can be found from the Viite project's Confluence page.
+(You need a permission to view the password page in Confluence)
 - Server & Test
   - kgvApiKey
-  - vvhRestApiPassword
   - rasterServiceApiKey
   - vkmApiKey